 Even in the waking state we can be mechanical, asleep or dreaming–unpresent.
 In meditation we wake up to ourselves.
 We can see how we sabotage our lives, our happiness, and our well-being.

-Devi Ma is teaching a three week Learn to Meditate course beginning March 15th.
+Devi Ma is teaching a four week Learn to Meditate course beginning May 2nd.
 This course is designed to bring the knowledge and wisdom of the ancient yogis into the modern age.

 Sri Nityananda Ashram has a variety of weekly programs.
 These include Self-Inquiry or Shiva Process, Study Groups and a range of chanting, meditation and yoga.